aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 ## 🧠 Technical Skills Demonstrated

 - **Automation thinking:** used PowerShell to reduce repetitive manual collection of support-relevant system details.

-- **PowerShell script testing and refinement:** worked with an AI-assisted PowerShell script, tested it, identified issues, and refined the workflow for IT support use: worked with commands such as `Get-CimInstance`, `Get-NetIPAddress`, `Out-File`, and `Out-String`.
+- **PowerShell script testing and refinement:** worked with an AI-assisted PowerShell script, tested it, identified issues, and refined the workflow for IT support use.
+Used commands such as `Get-CimInstance`, `Get-NetIPAddress`, `Out-File`, and `Out-String`.

-- **Windows support basics:** collected computer name, current user, IP address, serial number, Windows version, last reboot time, and antivirus status.
+- **Windows support basics:** collected computer name, current user, IP address, serial number, Windows version, last reboot time, and antivirus product.
 - **WMI/CIM awareness:** used Windows management queries to retrieve system and antivirus information.
 - **Windows path handling:** worked with local folders, output paths, and report file creation during testing.
 - **User Experience (UX):** tested a one-click executable and desktop shortcut to make the support workflow easier for non-technical users.